 This idea is being touched upon by some of the electric car giants such as Tesla and Nissan, both offering the option for home solar PV panels to produce your own electricity, and pump it straight into your car, saving you money on household bills alongside your now non-existent petrol bills.

-Combining this with a energy storage device for use when it’s needed can set a family on its way to being nigh on self-sustainable.
+Combining this with an energy storage device for use when it’s needed can set a family on its way to being nigh on self-sustainable.

 Purchasing all of this technology can be pricey to begin with, leading into a few thousand before a car is even bought, however with the certainty that this will be the norm in the next few decades, costs will plummet and become accessible to practically everyone.

-It’s currently being suggested that charging points can be implement into existing street lamps with government grants distributed throughout councils to help with the adaption.
+It’s currently being suggested that charging points can be implemented into existing street lamps with government grants distributed throughout councils to help with the adaption.

 We look forward to the days of solar-powered electric cars, but until then, there are plenty of great options that will help you do your bit.